What Is General Anesthesia?

 - Are allergic to the medicines used in general anesthesia

-Very rarely, someone can still be awake after they get general anesthesia.
-Even more rarely, a person will feel pain during the surgery, but they won't be able to move or tell the doctor they're awake and in pain.
+It’s rare, but you can still be awake after you get general anesthesia.
+It’s even more unlikely, but you can feel pain during the surgery and not be able to move or tell the doctor you’re awake and in pain.
 Being awake during surgery can cause long-term emotional problems.